madhubanti0007/terraform-code-samples/university-program-setup-information.md

 **Step 1:** **Login to portal.azure.com** <br/>
 ![image](https://github.com/user-attachments/assets/da832553-55ef-4f80-93f1-8fbcf4b3a62d) <br/>

-Your teenant will be shown as "DEFAULT DIRECTORY" <br/>
+Your tenant will be shown as "DEFAULT DIRECTORY" <br/>

 a)In search bar, search for: Subscriptions <br/>